lexsightllc/video-transcriber-app/README.md

 ## Contributing
 Please review [CONTRIBUTING.md](CONTRIBUTING.md) and the [Code of Conduct](CODE_OF_CONDUCT.md) before opening pull requests.
 Run `scripts/check` and ensure all automation passes prior to submission.
 Conventional Commit messages are required to satisfy semantic-release.

+## License
+Video Transcriber is distributed under the [Mozilla Public License 2.0](LICENSE).
+The MPL requires that any modifications to MPL-covered files remain available under the same license, but it permits you to combine those files within larger proprietary solutions without obligating you to open your entire codebase.

+## Credits
+Copyright © 2025 Augusto "Guto" Ochoa Ughini.
+See [NOTICE](NOTICE) for attribution details for third-party dependencies and ensure that NOTICE accompanies any distributions that bundle this project.